kmday404/week8-assignment/README.md

 Resources Used

-- google, e.g. apostrophe in SQL table is a doube ''
+- google, e.g. apostrophe in SQL table is a doube apostrophe
 - tailwindcss.com
 - the tailwind cheatsheet
 - class demos